T1m3M/ctf-writeups/CyberTalents - Cairo university/README.md

 Now we got the file notice that gpg file needs a password to be decrypted so our next step will be getting that password!

-There's interesting base64 text while we are scrolling in the pcap file .. and they all are sent over the protocol HTTP and the source is: ``` 192.168.56.1 ``` and the destination is: ``` 192.168.56.101 ``` so our filter is:
+There are interesting base64 texts while we are scrolling in the pcap file .. and they all are sent over the protocol HTTP and the source is: ``` 192.168.56.1 ``` and the destination is: ``` 192.168.56.101 ``` so our filter is:
 ```
 http && ip.src == 192.168.56.1 && ip.dst == 192.168.56.101